 This, I swear, is called, right there on its title page,

-The Complete Poetical Works of Geoffrey Chaucer
+The Complete Poetical Works of Geoffrey Chaucer.

 If you can say nothing else good about modern morals, you have to admit that we needed to get honest about the definition of "complete."